tomlup/americasnlp-2024-st1-dc_dmv/mamba/README.md

 ## Evaluating outputs

 Evaluation on the decoded dev output can be done using the [shared task evaluation script](https://github.com/AmericasNLP/americasnlp2024/blob/master/ST1_MachineTranslation/evaluate.py), `evaluate.py`, provided by task organizers.

+## Submission checkpoint

+The checkpoint file representing our Mamba model submission is located in the `ckpts` directory.